aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Given element ka index find karna
+* Finds and returns the index of a given element

 ---